SAEON/national-climate-change-response-database/README.md

 Refer to this [this Nginx configuration file](platform/centos/nginx/nginx.conf) and [this Nginx server block](platform/centos/nginx/nccrd.conf) for an example of how to configure a webserver to set caching headers and compress static files.
 [IIS configuration instructions](platform/windows/README.md) are also included.

-To start this app in a production environment:
+To start this application from source code:

 ```sh
 # Install Node.js 14.17 on the server (https://nodejs.org/en/)